Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Conclusion

 \section{Conclusion}

 In this paper we employed the Keldysh Non-Equilibrium Green's Function formalism to model quantum transport in semiconductor nanowire Josephson junctions.
-We analyzed semiconductor nanowire Josephson junctions using a three-dimensional discrete lattice model described by the Bogolubov-de Gennes Hamiltonian in the tight-binding approximation, and computed the Andreev bound state spectrum and current-phase relations.
+In our analysis we used a three-dimensional discrete lattice model described by the Bogoliubov-de Gennes Hamiltonian in the tight-binding approximation, and computed the Andreev bound state spectrum and current-phase relations.
 We went beyond the Andreev approximation limit and investigated the avoided level crossing in the ABS spectrum.
 Our results confirm the measured critical current oscillations to arise from the subband supercurrent interference in presence of an axial magnetic field.
 The phase picked up by the quasiparticles depend on the difference of their wavenumbers, the length of the junction and the angular momentum quantum number.
-Thus, the oscillations do not show any periodicity in the flux quantum.
+Thus, the oscillations do not show any periodicity in the flux quantum through the nanowire cross-section.
 We included phase-coherent scattering to model a disordered junction and investigated its effect on the critical current oscillations.
-We observe that the oscillations in the disordered junction are highly sensitive to the realisation of the random disorder potential, and on small fluctuations of the gate voltage.
+We observed that the oscillations in the disordered junction are highly sensitive to the realisation of the random disorder potential, and on small fluctuations of the gate voltage.
 This high sensitivity makes a quantitative description of the experiment a challenging task.
 Nevertheless, a macroscopic current measurement conveys valuable information about the microscopic profile of the junction.
-Finally, we include elastic dephasing in the nanowire by modelling weak electron-phonon interactions.
-We observe an excellent qualtitive match of our results with the experiment, and this underscores the role played by phase-breaking processes in III-V nanowire Josephson junctions.
+We include elastic dephasing in the nanowire by modelling weak phase-breaking interactions.
+A good qualitative match of our results with the experiment is observed, and this underscores the role played by phase-breaking processes in III-V nanowire Josephson junctions.

+The relevance of these results is emphasized by outlining the points of comparison with experimental data from \citeauthor{IQC} and \citeauthor{Frolov}.
+The data exhibits a strong suppression of the switching current at magnetic fields on the order of $100-500\text{ mT}$.
+Subsequently, oscillations with aperiodic nodes are observed in the field dependence of the switching current.
+As shown in Fig.~\ref{fig:PBProcesses}, our simulations capture the characteristic features of this evolution.
+Furthermore, as observed in the experiments, the simulated oscillations display a strong gate-tunability and are not uniquely determined by the junction geometry.
+Finally, a phase-coherence length in the range $100-300$ nm of MBE\cite{Blomers2} and metalorganic vapor phase epitaxy\cite{Estevez_2010,KouwenhovenInAs} grown InAs nanowire samples corroborates the dephasing in our model, as introduced by a uniform, spatially uncorrelated dephasing parameter $(D_0)$.